Setting Up Nginx as a Reverse Proxy with SSL

 Should I use Apache or Nginx?

 Nginx for reverse proxy, almost always.
 It handles concurrent connections better and uses less memory.
 Apache is fine for traditional PHP hosting with mod_php.
+For an even simpler setup, consider a self-hosted PaaS like Coolify or Dokploy.

 What’s the difference between sites-available and sites-enabled?